kingmak/GtaViceCityMoneyManipulation/README.md

 # GtaViceCityMoneyManipulation
-change money about in Gta Vice City
+change money amout in Gta Vice City

+just a way to learn about pointers, read from memory and writing to memory (win api)